one of our favorite true stories poster petsback to search results

 - Schnoodle, maybe

-- Bone / Joint Issues, Dental Issues, Ear Infections, Senior Needs
+- Bone / Joint Issues, Dental Issues, Ear Problems, Senior Needs

 Lynnwood, Washington, 11 p.m., May 13 2012.
 We were driving our cat to the 24-hour vet to treat a raging infection, and saw a dark little shape shuffling along the sidewalk.
 Stopped to investigate, saw it was a small dog, limping and matted.
 Had to get kitty to the vet pronto, so took the pup along.
 He let us pick him up easily, seeming more tired and confused than anything else.

 Once at the vet, I dealt with kitty (she was fine in the end), while my partner and the receptionists got a better look at the dog.
 His fur was horribly matted, and seemed to have some kind of yeast growing in it, as did his ears.
 He had cataracts and was half-blind.
 Half-deaf, too.
 His nails were long to the point where they curled under his paws, cutting in to them.
 His teeth were so rotten and abscessed that the vet jumped on seeing them.
 No microchip, no message in the vet’s folder of lost pets.
 He didn’t fear humans at all, so we theorized that he’d belonged to someone who had died suddenly, perhaps an elderly person who may have loved him but who couldn’t see (or smell) what bad shape he was in.
 Judging by the cataracts and his general shape, the vet guessed he might be about 12.
 An old lonely blind deaf lame fellow in bad shape, with no-one to take care of him, and a very slim chance of being adopted.